 - Encouraging and supporting increased involvement of parents in decision-making and planning.

-The term “student with special needs” includes:
+The term “student with diverse learning needs” includes:

 - Students with learning difficulties/disabilities.
 These students do not have identified intellectual disability yet they exhibit significant and on-going difficulties in key aspects or particular areas of academic learning.
 They may be achieving significantly below general expectation for their age and general ability.
 They are not eligible for funding support through Commonwealth Targeted Programs (Special Education).